-But you need to make sure you pay any apprentices you hire correctly for the work they do.
+This doesn't mean you can get away with underpaying your apprentices.
+It's vital to make sure you pay any apprentices you hire correctly for the work they do.

 How does apprenticeship pay work?